matthewrobertson/ress/README.md

 to work in IE7 and below, please include a [polyfill](https://gist.github.com/2724353).

 ## Contributing

-The goal of Ress is to provide a SEO-compatible best practice and starting point for reliable cross-device, cross-browser redirection.

 Given how many browsers and devices we have these days, there are bound to be bugs.
 If you find them, please report them and (ideally) fix them